-The economic position of Eastern Gateway Community College is closely tied to that of the state.
+The economic position of Eastern Gateway Community College is closely tied to that of the State.
 The current conditions in Ohio mirror that of many other states.
 State and federal government leaders seem determined to continue to support community college activities despite the budget constraints at each level.
 Jefferson Community College officially became Eastern Gateway Community College in October 2009.
 Eastern Gateway Community College, authorized by the Ohio General Assembly in July 2009 serves Trumbull, Mahoning, Columbiana, and Jefferson Counties in eastern Ohio and the Mahoning Valley.
 This has opened a large market for potential enrollment increases for the College.

 The College was awarded a 5-year \$14.8 million grant from the Department of Health and Human Services, known as the HOPE Grant.
 The HOPE Grant was established to provide training and intensive counseling for adults re-entering the workforce, primarily in the allied health technologies.
-The grant has provided substantial income, but is now in its final phases.
-Funding from this source will end on September 29, 2015.
+The grant has provided substantial income.
+However, funding from this source ended on September 29, 2015.

 In fiscal year 2009, the College's local levy funds were approximately \$1.2 million.
-Due to utility and personal property deregulation, this amount for fiscal year 2015 and future years has been reduced to less than \$900,000.

-The College's current one (1) mill levy to support the Jefferson County Campus is up for renewal in 2016.
+Due to utility and personal property deregulation, this amount for fiscal year 2016 and future years has been reduced to approximately \$900,000.
+The College's current one (1) mill levy to support the Jefferson County Campus was renewed in 2016.
 The population of the service district, which includes the counties of Jefferson, Columbiana, Mahoning and Trumbull, is now 626,685.
 The previous service district only included Jefferson County with a population of 69,409, so this represents an almost 10-fold growth in potential students for the College.
 The newly added counties of Mahoning and Trumbull have large numbers of urban poor, which presents distinct challenges in recruiting and retaining students; likewise, Columbiana has a distinctly rural population with a separate set of issues when doing the same.